-We have developed the curriculum with the consideration of comments of parents, pupils and staff, taking into account the age, developmental stage, needs and feelings of pupils, as well as the school statutory obligations.
+We have developed the curriculum in taking into consideration comments of parents, pupils and staff, taking into account the age, needs and feelings of pupils, as well as the school statutory obligations.
 If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don't seek answers online.